Install CoreOS on Your Linode

 Under the Disks section of the Linode Dashboard, click on Create a new Disk:

 Label your new disk image and choose an appropriate size.
-You will probably need to allocate at least 5 GB.
+You probably need to allocate at least 5 GB.
 Set the Type to unformatted / raw.

 Return to the Linode Dashboard and select the Rescue tab.
 Check to make sure the CoreOS disk image you created is set as